Banner Images

 There are a bunch of old stone ruins featuring beehive construction.
 Probably the nicest one is called Gallarus Oratory.

-These are pictures of balloon flowers I used to have growing the plot in front of my house.
+These are pictures of balloon flowers I used to have growing in the flower bed in front of my house.
 They make these little puffy balls that open into flowers.
 So here is a before and after shot of these two balloon flowers, talked about here.

 A couple of feet away are some irises.
 When I first moved in they were planted around the birdbath in the shade, but my neighbor warned me they wouldn’t grow there.
 I moved them and they have been come back every year.

 And a couple of feet from the irises are some purple cone flowers.
-One day there was a butterfly hanging out on there and I was able to get this picture, talked about here.
+One day there was a butterfly hanging out and I was able to get this picture, talked about here.

-It seems like I should have a picture with flashlights, so after my experiment with baking flashlights in the oven, I added this to the rotation:
+It seems like I should have a picture of flashlights, so after my experiment with baking flashlights in the oven, I added this to the rotation:

 Galapagos Islands

 One of the best trips I have ever taken was in 2002 to the Galapagos Islands (web page).
-Animals aren’t afraid of people so you can get some great pictures, including this sea lion that swam around me while I was snorkeling.
+The animals there aren’t afraid of people so you can get some great pictures, including this sea lion that swam around me while I was snorkeling.

 One day instead of going on a walk with everyone else, I just sat on the beach.
 And there was a gull gathering little black lava rocks from the beach.